 My mother-in-law’s birthday was earlier this month.
-We invited her over for a birthday lunch that ended with this cake.
+We invited her over for a birthday lunch that ended with this cake for dessert.

 Certainly nobody complained and it got eaten, but I must confess that sponge cake is still not my favorite texture.
 The only sponge cake that I’ve made that I would certainly make over and over again was actually a Cake Slice cake as well.

 Spread it on cardboard and I am sure to still be writing love letters about it.
 But, I digress.

 Maybe had I made enough whipped cream to cover this cake, rather than just the smattering in the middle I would have liked it better.
 After all, we all know by now that I am a frosting girl and the more the merrier.